Illinois State COVID-19 FAQs

 Be sure to always consult with an HR professional and/or legal counsel before asking employees’ specific medically-related questions to help you to ensure compliance with federal, state, or local law.

-For more information, please visit the IDPH COVID-19 Resource Page, watch our prerecorded COVID-19 Screening for Employers webinar, read our WORX article on guidelines for opening up America, and follow all safety guidance provided by OSHA, the CDC, and your state and/or local agencies.
+For more information, please visit the IDPH COVID-19 Resource Page, read our WORX article on guidelines for opening up America, and follow all safety guidance provided by OSHA, the CDC, and your state and/or local agencies.

 If COVID-19 is contracted after returning to work, is this covered by Workers’ Compensation insurance?